Welcome to the Reef!

 Just so you know….The one thing that we will talk about here more than any other thing is…..sailing ships.

-One other thing I should mention is that we will focus our central modding around Age of Pirates 2: City of Abandoned ships(ERAs mods).
-This title is still widely available and easily obtainable via hardcopy and download.
-In addition, when/if a couple of other offerings are completed soon and are modable(Caribbean! for instance) we will focus on those as well.
-But for the time being our flagship game/mod is GOF ERAs Module 2.
+One other thing I should mention is that we focus our central development around Gentlemen of Fortune: ERAS2 – originally derived from the Age of Pirates 2: City of Abandoned ships(ERAs mods) but now wholly owned and running on our very own proprietary game engine – MAELSTROM(TM).
+In addition, when/if other offerings are made completely “modable”(Caribbean! for instance) we will also eventually focus on those as well.
+For the foreseeable future our flagship game is GOF ERAs Module 2.
 The first 5 minutes of the following video of our GOF ERAs mod gameplay, demonstrates everything I talked about on this page.

 If you would like to see a selection of all my albums click HERE

-To see previous Ships of the Month go HERE
+To see previous Ships of the Month go HERE[contact-form-7 404 "Not Found"]